AviatrixSystems/Docs/HowTos/ipmotion.rst

 Prerequisites
 --------------

- 1. Identify a subnet where you plan to migrate VMs.
+ 1. Identify an on-prem subnet where you plan to migrate VMs.
 For example, the subnet is 172.16.1.0/24.
  #.
 Create a AWS VPC with a public subnet that has identical CIDR as the on-prem subnet where migration is to take place.
 For example, create a VPC 172.16.0.0/16 with a public subnet 172.16.1.0/24.

  #.
 Deploy Aviatrix virtual appliance CloudN on this subnet.
 Read `this document <http://docs.aviatrix.com/StartUpGuides/CloudN-Startup-Guide.html>`_ on how to deploy the virtual appliance.
+AWS reserves the first IP addresses on a given subnet, make sure CloudN IP address is not any one of them.

  #.
 Once the virtual appliance is deployed, go through on-boarding process and create an AWS account.